SpaceFahad/arma-panel-account-manager/README.md

 A simple web application to manage user accounts and permissions stored in `accounts.json`.

-This is specifically made for use with https://github.com/HBTurpinArma/arma-server-web-admin account.json file.
+### This project is made to be used specifically with https://github.com/HBTurpinArma/arma-server-web-admin accounts.json file.

 ## Features